6 Tips for saving enough for retirement

 3. Stay informed

 If your company doesn’t already offer you a pension or provident fund, there are many other tax-savvy savings and investment options you can take up or add to your retirement plan.
-A retirement annuity (RA) is one of them, as is a Tax-Free Fixed Deposit account.
+A retirement annuity (RA) is one of them, as is a Fixed Deposit investment account.

 Diversifying your investment portfolio and spreading your funds across different assets, sectors and even geographic regions can also help your funds grow.
 Periodically reassess your portfolio.
 This will help ensure your retirement plan is on target.